seek4science/seek-documentation/tech/roadmap.md

 <br/>

-Please also see the [Workflow Hub Roadmap](https://about.workflowhub.eu/roadmap/), which is being built on and in conjunction with FAIRDOM-SEEK.
+Please also see the [WorkflowHub Roadmap](https://about.workflowhub.eu/roadmap/), which is being built on and in conjunction with FAIRDOM-SEEK.

 ---